Ensure the success of your plans by applying actor and strategy models to deliver effective action in stakeholder networks.

-Feedback and advice will be provided by course instructors on the case topic and work plan early in Week 5, on constructed models and initial analysis at the end of Week 6, and on the implications for action early in Week 7.
-Some flexibility is possible in the execution of this project, which can also be finalized early in Week 8 if course participants so desire.
+Feedback and advice will be provided by course instructors on the case topic and work plan early in the weeks dedicated to this topic, on constructed models and initial analysis in the middle of the period for this topic, and on the implications for action towards the end, in the pre-final course week.
+Some flexibility is possible in the execution of this project, which can also be finalized early in the final week of the course if participants so desire.

 This course is primarily geared towards working professionals.